-The great feeling inspired by these creatures was that of age:-dateless, indefinite endurance.
-And, in fact, that any other creature can live and breathe as long as the tortoise of the Encantadas, I will not readily believe.
-Not to hint of their known capacity of sustaining life, while going without food for an entire year, consider that impregnable armour of their living mail.
+durance.
+And in fact that any other creature can live and breathe as long as the tortoise of the Encantadas, I will not readily believe.
+Not to hint of their known capacity of sustaining life, while going without food for an entire year, consider that impregnable armor of their living mail.
 What other bodily being possesses such a citadel wherein to resist the assaults of Time?